MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-setup-vat.md

 ## <a name="set-up-clauses-to-explain-vat-exemption-or-non-standard-vat-rates"></a>Set up clauses to explain GST/HST exemption or non-standard GST/HST rates

 You set up a GST/HST clause to describe information about the type of GST/HST that is being applied.
-The information may be required by government regulation.
+The information may be required by government regulations.
 After you set up a GST/HST clause, and associate it with a GST/HST posting setup, the GST/HST clause is displayed on printed sales documents that use the GST/HST posting setup group.

 If needed, you can also specify how to translate GST/HST clauses to other languages.
 Then, when you create and print a sales document that contains a GST/HST identifier, the document will include the translated GST/HST clause.
 The language code specified on the customer card determines the language.

 When non-standard GST/HST rates are used in different types of documents, such as invoices or credit memos, companies are usually required to include an exemption text (GST/HST clause) stating why a reduced GST/HST or zero GST/HST rate has been calculated.
 You can define different GST/HST clauses to be included on business documents per the type of document, such as invoice or credit memo.
-You do this on the **GST/HST Clauses by Doc.
-Type** page.
+You do this on the **GST/HST Clauses by Document Type** page.

 You can modify or delete a GST/HST clause, and your modifications will be reflected in a generated report.
 However, [!INCLUDE[prod_short](includes/prod_short.md)] does not keep a history of the change.
 On the report, the GST/HST clause descriptions are printed and displayed for all lines in the report alongside the GST/HST amount and the GST/HST base amount.
 If a GST/HST clause has not been defined for any lines on the sales document, then the whole section is omitted when the report is printed.